Juanacv/roledesk/README.md

 HTML 5 app for roleplayers.
 SVG drag and drop elements with attributes over a map background.
 ALPHA 0.1.
-Svg saved to file.
+#Svg saved to file.
-Attributes saved in the file.
+#Attributes saved in the file.
+#Images used saved
 TODO: Maybe add more attributes.